-He is currently working as one of the producers on Lily Henderson's (Filmmaker Magazine’s 25 Faces to Watch) project, About a Mountain with Elisabeth Holm (Obvious Child, Welcome to Pine Hill) and Joey Carey (Jiro Dreams of Sushi, Pariah), which received a CINEREACH grant for development.
+He is currently working as one of the producers on Lily Henderson's (Filmmaker Magazine’s 25 Faces to Watch) project, About a Mountain with Joey Carey (Jiro Dreams of Sushi, Pariah), which received CINEREACH and JEROME grants.

 He is a part-time professor at NYU’s Gallatin School and the curator of the Gallatin Galleries.